wilder5912/Prettier-Angular6-IntelliJ/README.md

 In this url you could see how to use the prettier https://blog.jetbrains.com/webstorm/2018/03/webstorm-2018-1/

-to order code you need Ctrl-Alt-Shift-p
+To order code you need Ctrl-Alt-Shift-p

 yarn add prettier --dev --exact
 # or globally